The Malay Chronicles: Bloodlines

-The Malay Chronicles: Bloodlines (aka Clash of Empires: The Battle for Asia in the United Kingdom) is a 2011 Malaysian epic action film loosely based on the late 18th or 19th century document Hikayat Merong Mahawangsa (Kedah Annals), which is also its title as released in Malaysia (Hikayat Merong Mahawangsa).
+The Malay Chronicles: Bloodlines (also called Clash of Empires: The Battle for Asia in the United Kingdom) is a 2011 Malaysian Malay-language epic action adventure film loosely based on the late 18th or 19th century document Hikayat Merong Mahawangsa (Kedah Annals), which is also its title as released in Malaysia (Hikayat Merong Mahawangsa).
 The film is directed, co-written, and co-produced by Yusry Abdul Halim.
-Narrating the early history of the state of Kedah, it stars Stephen Rahman-Hughes as Merong Mahawangsa, who escorts Prince Marcus Carprenius of the Roman Empire to Langkasuka to marry Princess Meng Li Hua from the Han Dynasty of China, thus uniting the two powers of East and West.
+The film stars Stephen Rahman-Hughes as Merong Mahawangsa, who escorts Prince Marcus Carprenius of the Roman Empire to Langkasuka to marry Princess Meng Li Hua from the Han Dynasty of China, thus uniting the two powers of East and West.
 The film was produced and distributed by KRU Studios.

 The film was released to Malaysian cinemas nationwide beginning on 10 March 2011.
 The film won eight out of its 13 nominations in the 24th Malaysia Film Festival in the same year, including the category for Best Film.

 Plot

-The story begins with a mysterious man writing about the history of an old Malay kingdom so that people would not forget the history of the early Malay heroes.
-In 120 AD, the powerful Roman Empire, under the reign of Hadrian, had expanded its rule to the Central Asian countries.
-During their time of expanding, the great Roman Empire agreed to create an alliance with the Han Dynasty by marrying their two prince and princess, thus uniting the two powers both the East and West.
-However, the Roman prince, Marcus Carprenius (Gavin Stenhouse), did not agree with the decision.
-Instead, he wants to be free and not be controlled by politics.
-The Han princess, Meng Li Hua (Jing Lusi), also wants to be free instead being a pawn in a political game.